Skip to main content

 STORAGE_TYPEType of storage service.
 Possible values include: s3, azblob, gcs, oss, and cos.

 storage_paramsVary based on storage type and authentication method.
-See details below for common authentication methods.
+See Connection Parameters for the complete list.

 CREATE CONNECTION <connection_name>